3 Creative Tricks to Find Your Character's Voice

 PRACTICE

 Pick one of the three exercises above and spend fifteen minutes doing it.
-Post your work in the comments so we can all enjoy it.
+Post your work in the practice box below and offer some feedback to a few other writers, too.